JeanLucPons/VanitySearch/README.md

  -sp startPubKey: Start the search with a pubKey (for private key splitting) -r rekey: Rekey interval in MegaKey, default is disabled
  -csv: Output of matches in csv format as [format],[Address],[WIF],[HEX]
+ -hex: Output of matches in hex only format
 ```

 Exemple (Windows, Intel Core i7-4770 3.4GHz 8 multithreaded cores, GeForce GTX 1050 Ti):